TheLastBilly/xenoncontained/NOTES.md

 root@[container id]# exit
 ```

-Now you can export the container using the id listed in the shell, and then load it into your images
+Now you can export the container using the [container id], and then load it into your images.
+You should also delete your previous image to avoid issues.

 ```bash
 $ docker image rm -f thelastbilly/libxenon:latest